blinklad/plore/readme.md

 - Fully integrated vim bindings and movement; every action is keyboard-initiated, although some controls can be selected via mouse.
 - Basic selection and marking, _a la_ ranger
 - Basic file preview for .jpg, .png, .bmp
-- Multiple tabs, each with their own state (selection, filter)
+- Multiple tabs, each with their own state (selection, filter, etc)
 - Sorting, filtering